bparanj/crystal/programming/iac/docs/experiments/format-playbook.md

 - **Improves Readability**: By re-dumping the YAML content, it can improve the overall readability of the playbook, making it easier to understand and maintain.
 - **Lacks Advanced Features**: Unlike integrated development environment (IDE) tools, the script does not provide real-time feedback, syntax highlighting, or advanced customization options for formatting rules.
 It simply reads a YAML file, formats it according to basic standards, and writes it back to a file.

-IDEs and code editors, including VS Code, often use extensions or built-in features for code formatting.
+IDEs and code editors,  VS Code, often use extensions or built-in features for code formatting.
 For instance, VS Code has extensions like `Prettier`, `YAML`, and `Ansible` extensions that can format YAML files and offer much more, such as:

 - **Custom Formatting Rules**: Allowing users to specify their formatting preferences, such as line width, quote style, and key ordering.
 - **Linting and Validation**: Identifying syntax errors, deprecated syntax, or practices not recommended by Ansible best practices.